BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ### 4. Publisher name

-Publisher details such as publisher name, and an image of their logo could help users recognise the quality of a dataset and promote trust with reputable dataset sources.
+Publisher details such as publisher name, and logo could help users recognise the quality of a dataset and promote trust with reputable dataset sources.

 ### 5. Licence details

-Help users asses whether data is compatable with their needs by providing licence details and any relevant links to terms of use.
+Help users assess whether data is compatible with their needs by providing licence details and any relevant links to terms of use.

 ### 6. Created on date and period it relates to